All Products

 sudo apt-get install curl gnupg apt-transport-https -y

-2. Download the GNU Privacy Guard (GPG) public keys for RabbitMQ and Erlang and add the public key information to the trust keyring of the operating system.
+2. Download the GPG public keys for RabbitMQ and Erlang, and add the public keys to the system's trusted keyring.

 curl -1sLf "https://keys.openpgp.org/vks/v1/by-fingerprint/0A9AF2115F4687BD29803A206B73A36E6026DFCA" | sudo gpg --dearmor | sudo tee /usr/share/keyrings/com.rabbitmq.team.gpg > /dev/null